masakifukunishi/algorithm-data-structure-crash-course/articles/bit.md

 - Efficiency

     Bitwise operations are faster than arithmetic operations.

     This is because bitwise operations are performed at the bit level.

 - Memory Optimization

     Bitwise operations can save memory space.

-This is because
+    This is because using individual bits instead of bytes or larger data types can save a significant amount of memory.

 ### Tips and tricks